 ‘I think there’s something wrong with my mind,’ Jacqueline de Jong says with a laugh.
-She is casting her eyes around the paintings in ‘Resilience(s)’, a show of her paintings at Pippy Houldsworth Gallery in London, when her gaze falls on Ceux qui vont en bateau (1987): a monumental work from her Paysages dramatiques series.
+She is casting her eyes around the paintings in ‘Resilience(s)’, a show at Pippy Houldsworth Gallery in London, when her gaze falls on Ceux qui vont en bateau (1987): a monumental work from her Paysages dramatiques series.
 A group of contorted beasts intertwine – in conflict or embrace – in front of a landscape that is divided by spiky green foliage into triangular planes of blue sea and vermilion sky.
 ‘But what are they supposed to be?’ asks the artist, looking at the figures before her.
 ‘A horse?
 A cow?
 And what are they doing on top of that boat?
 God knows what.’

 Monstrous figures are a recurring presence in De Jong’s painting – and a leitmotif in an otherwise tremendously varied career that has seen her move between painting, sculpture, jewellery, books and printmaking.
 Last year she had a major retrospective at the Stedelijk in Amsterdam, but this, somewhat remarkably, is the first solo exhibition of her paintings in the UK.
 De Jong remains best known in this country for her involvement with the Situationist International, the anarchic avant-garde movement led by Guy Debord.
 From 1962–67, after having been ousted from the ‘official’ movement by Debord, she edited The Situationist Times, the key English-language mouthpiece for Situationist principles of chance, spontaneity and play as means of disrupting the status quo.